aaltogamers/AG_LoL_OSM/src/content/english/info.md

 ### Qualifiers

 $qualifiersDate$ $qualifiersStart$ - $qualifiersEnd$ Online
-16 team double-elimination, best of 1 (BO1).
+Up to 32 team double-elimination, best of 1 (BO1).
 The top 4 of the bracket advance to the finals

 ### Finals